naivary/codemark/README.md

 This generates JSON Schemas and write them to the local file system.

+## Config file

+You can define a custom `codemark.yaml` in the current directory or pass in a CLI flag.
+Best practice is to keep one `codemark.yaml` file at the same location as your `go.mod`.
+Because that is the location from which you will run `go generate ./...`.
+If you need custom configuration options for one part of your project you can define a `codemark.yaml` in the working directory and it will be picked up automatically.

 ## Custom development of converter, generator or outputer

 codemark is designed to be highly extensible and can be used as a library to